corrode/corrode.github.io/content/blog/prototyping/index.md

 During the prototype phase, build the simplest solution that could possibly work.
 You can always optimize later.

 I gave a talk titled ["The Four Horsemen of Bad Rust Code"](https://github.com/corrode/four-horsemen-talk) where I talk about the most common pitfall of overoptimization.

 ### Use `dbg!` and `println!` for debugging

-Even though there are debuggers, I found that printing values is handy while prototyping.
+Even though there are debuggers, I find that printing values is handy while prototyping.

-It's one less context switch to make in comparison to starting a debugger.
+It's one less context switch to make compared to starting a debugger.

 Just use [`dbg`](https://doc.rust-lang.org/std/macro.dbg.html) to print whole expressions with their value, file name and line numbers.

 TODO: EXAMPLE COMPARISON DBG VS PRINTLN